jemmy512/book-notes/Linux/understanding-linux-kernel.md

 Besides the dispatch queue, the "Deadline" elevator makes use of four queues.
 * Two of them—the sorted queues—include the read and write requests, respectively, ordered according to their initial sector numbers.
-* The other two—the deadline queues— include the same read and write requests sorted according to their "deadlines.”
+* The other two—the deadline queues— include the same read and write requests sorted according to their "deadlines."

 A request deadline is essentially an expire timer that starts ticking when the request is passed to the elevator.
 By default, the expire time of read requests is 500 milliseconds, while the expire time for write requests is 5 seconds—read requests are privileged over write requests.